penalara/engineInputGHCFile/shema-doc/ghc-properties-ghcdata-properties-teachers-teacher-properties-settings-periodsetting-properties-daylyocupation.md

 ## maximumOccupancy

-Teacher's maximun time of teaching with students and other non-teaching activities indicated as computable.
+Teacher's maximum time of teaching with students and other non-teaching activities indicated as computable.

 `maximumOccupancy`